Appendix A — Exercise solutions

 3. (a) \(H_0: p = 0.5\), \(H_A: p \ne 0.5\). (b) The p-value is roughly 0.4, There is not evidence in the data (possibly because there are only 7 cats being measured!) to conclude that the cats have a preference one way or the other between the two shapes.

-5. (a) The parametric bootstrap simulation was done with \(p=0.7\), and the data bootstrap simulation was done with \(p = 0.6.\) (b) The parametric bootstrap is centered at 0.7; the data bootstrap is centered at 0.6. (c) The standard error of the sample proportion is given to be roughly 0.1 for both histograms. (d) Both histograms are reasonably symmetric.
+5. (a) The null hypothesis simulation was done with \(p=0.7\), and the data bootstrap simulation was done with \(p = 0.6.\) (b) The null hypothesis simulation is centered at 0.7; the data bootstrap is centered at 0.6. (c) The standard error of the sample proportion is given to be roughly 0.1 for both histograms. (d) Both histograms are reasonably symmetric.
 Note that histograms which describe the variability of proportions become more skewed as the center of the distribution gets closer to 1 (or zero) because the boundary of 1.0 restricts the symmetry of the tail of the distribution.
-For this reason, the parametric bootstrap histogram is slightly more skewed (left).
+For this reason, the null hypothesis simulation histogram is slightly more skewed (left).

 7. (a) False.
 Doesn’t satisfy success-failure condition. (b) True.
 The success-failure condition is not satisfied.
 In most samples we would expect \(\hat{p}\) to be close to 0.08, the true population proportion.
 While \(\hat{p}\) can be much above 0.08, it is bound below by 0, suggesting it would take on a right skewed shape.
 Plotting the sampling distribution would confirm this suspicion. (c) False. \(SE_{\hat{p}} = 0.0243\), and \(\hat{p} = 0.12\) is only \(\frac{0.12 - 0.08}{0.0243} = 1.65\) SEs away from the mean, which would not be considered unusual. (d) True. \(\hat{p}=0.12\) is 2.32 standard errors away from the mean, which is often considered unusual. (e) False.
 Decreases the SE by a factor of \(1/\sqrt{2}\).